Metropolitan-Council/growing.shade/inst/app/www/otherresources.md

     -   *Where can I learn more about the impact of emerald ash borer?*
         -   <a href = "https://mnag.maps.arcgis.com/apps/webappviewer/index.html?id=63ebb977e2924d27b9ef0787ecedf6e9" target = "_blank">Minnesota
             Department of Agriculture’s Emerald Ash Borer Map</a>
+-   **Community Engagement**
+    -   *Why is community engagement essential?
+What are the impacts of tree planting on communities?*
+        -   <a href = "https://create.umn.edu/toolkit/" target = "_blank">The
+            CREATE Initiative: Sharing in the Benefits of a Greening City</a>
+    -   *What does genuine community engagement look like?*
+        -   <a href = "https://www.health.state.mn.us/communities/practice/resources/phqitoolbox/docs/AuthenticPrinciplesCommEng.pdf" target = "_blank">Principles
+            of Authentic Communication (MN Dept of Health)</a>
+        -   <a href = "https://wholecommunities.org/whole-measures/" target = "_blank">Center
+            for Whole Communities: Whole Measures</a>
 -   **Planting Trees and Native Vegetation**
     -   *What trees are predicted to do well in future climate conditions?*